 The 9th Congressional District is located in Southwest Virginia, parts of the Allegany Highlands and Southside Virginia.
 The district includes the cities of Bristol, Galax, Radford, Norton, and portions of Roanoke.
 For generations the backbone of the 9th district's economy was in farming, coal mining and textiles.
 The coal industry is still a powerful driver of the district's economy.
 Facing the challenges of a changing economy the 9th District is looking to strengthen its economy through the development of new export markets for the products of Southwest Virginia, for example, agricultural products, notably forest products.
 With its beautiful scenery, recreational areas and low cost of living the district is working to attract smaller high-tech firms, international businesses, and increase tourism.

 The 11th District encompasses the City of Fairfax, most of Fairfax County and most of Prince William County.
 The district includes the towns of Herndon, Dumfries, Occoquan, and Vienna.
 The district is home to thousands of federal employees and members of the armed forces.
 Industries in the district include construction, manufacturing, retail trade, finance, insurance, real estate, educational services, health care, accommodation and food service.
-The 11th District is considered to be one of the wealthiest districts in the nation.
+The 11th District is considered one of the wealthiest districts in the nation.

 The Virginia Office of Intergovernmental Affairs (VOIA) represents the Governor of Virginia in Washington, D.C., serving as the liaison between the Commonwealth and the United States Congress; the White House; federal agencies; and other states and territories—facilitating communication with the Governor.
-The D.C. office also coordinates with state agencies to develop the state's federal priorities, and appropriations requests; by producing a summary of issues to distribute to the Virginia Congressional Delegation.
+The D.C. office also coordinates with state agencies to develop the state's federal priorities, and appropriations requests, by producing a summary of issues to distribute to the Virginia Congressional Delegation.

 The Intergovernmental Affairs office also monitors federal legislative issues and advocates on behalf of the Commonwealth.
 The office works with state policy advisors to determine how federal legislation will impact state programs and priorities; and advocate for what is best for the Commonwealth and local programs.
 Additionally, the Virginia Office of Intergovernmental Affairs helps to identify federal grant opportunities for the Commonwealth and assists in efforts to get new federal grants or continue current grant opportunities.

 The Association of Public and Land-grant Universities (APLU) is a research, policy, and advocacy organization dedicated to strengthening and advancing the work of public universities in the U.S., Canada, and Mexico.
-With a membership of 237 public research universities, land-grant institutions, state university systems, and affiliated organizations, APLU's agenda is built on the three pillars of increasing degree completion and academic success, advancing scientific research, and expanding engagement.
+With a membership of 239 public research universities, land-grant institutions, state university systems, and affiliated organizations, APLU's agenda is built on the three pillars of increasing degree completion and academic success, advancing scientific research, and expanding engagement.
 The association's work is furthered by an active and effective advocacy arm that works with Congress and the administration as well as the media to advance federal policies that strengthen public universities and benefit the students they serve.

 The Center for the Study of the Presidency and Congress (CSPC) is a nonpartisan, nonprofit policy and education think tank that studies and applies leadership lessons from past experiences in American history to critical national challenges and opportunities facing America today.
 Center internships offer students the opportunity to learn firsthand about domestic and international issues confronting the Presidency and Congress today.
 Intern responsibilities may include: working with experienced policymakers and former government officials; conducting research; helping to organize meetings with executive and legislative officials, the media, and others; and assisting with conferences, publications and other outreach efforts.
 The Center's office is located in Washington, D.C.